 Christian Cultural Center Choir

-Hosted by Borough President Marty Markowitz, this Free Monday Night concert series
+Originated by former borough president Marty Markowitz, and now hosted by current Borough President Eric Adams, this Free Monday Night concert series

 is in its

 Get There Early!
 Lines to get in are very long and slow-moving.
 Start-times are listed as 7:30

 but the shows usually don't start until 8.